Elao/PhpEnums/README.md

 }
 ```

-Each enumerated case is a bit flag and can be combined with other cases into a valid bitmask and manipulated
+Each enumerated case is a bit flag and can be combined with other cases into a bitmask and manipulated
 using a [`FlagBag`](src/FlagBag.php) object:

 ```php